 Like Medigap policies, Medicare Advantage (MA) policies are sold by private insurers, and like Medigap, they can shield people from catastrophic costs.
 In fact, one good reason to prefer Medicare Advantage plans over Original Medicare even with a Medigap policy is the fact that they all have out-of-pocket maximums.

 Medicare Advantage plans are usually also less expensive than a combination of Original Medicare and Medigap.
 And MA plans are usually sold with a Part D plan (prescription drug coverage) bundled in, adding to their convenience.
-Many MA plans also offer dental, hearing, and vision insurance coverage, none of which is not offered by Original Medicare.
+Many MA plans also offer dental, hearing, and vision insurance coverage, none of which are offered by Original Medicare.
 They are simpler to buy and use than Original Medicare.
 For all of these reasons, enrollment in Medicare Advantage has nearly doubled in the last 10 years.

 The reason that Medicare Advantage plans can do all this is that they collect the same government subsidies per subscriber that are allocated to Original Medicare, and they control their costs by contracting for services with local health care providers (especially doctors and hospitals).